Ornate facade of Petit Palais in Paris with intricate architectural details.

 Your Experience

-Dive straight into both permanent and temporary exhibitions at Petit Palais without waiting in line.
-The museum offers free access to its permanent collection where you can explore French and Italian Renaissance art, alongside exquisite 19th-century French paintings and sculptures.
+At Petit Palais in Paris, enjoy direct entry to both permanent and temporary exhibitions without any waiting.
+Explore its free-access permanent collection that showcases French and Italian Renaissance art alongside stunning 19th-century French paintings and sculptures.

-The Inventing Haute Couture: Charles Frederick Worth exhibition at Petit Palais (May 7–September 7, 2025) pays tribute to the English designer who revolutionized fashion in the 19th century by establishing Paris’s first haute couture house.
-This showcase features elegant gowns, sketches, accessories, and portraits that highlight his pioneering contributions — including seasonal collections, live models, and designer labels — which transformed dressmaking into a prestigious art form and solidified Paris as the global epicenter of fashion.
+The Inventing Haute Couture exhibition, dedicated to Charles Frederick Worth at Petit Palais (May 7–September 7, 2025), celebrates the English designer who transformed fashion in the 19th century by founding Paris’s first haute couture house.
+This display includes elegant gowns, sketches, accessories, and portraits that emphasize his innovative contributions—such as seasonal collections, live models, and designer labels—which bringd dressmaking to a prestigious art form and established Paris as the world's fashion capital.

 Elegant staircase and sculpture inside Petit Palais, Paris, with Bruno Liljefors exhibition.